JanGawronski/musicbot/README.md

 ### Cookies
 You have to provide Netscape formatted cookies file for yt-dlp to be able to play age-restricted videos from YouTube.
 You can use [cookies.txt](https://addons.mozilla.org/en-US/firefox/addon/cookies-txt/).
 Put exported file in the same directory as bot binary and name it `cookies.txt`.

+### Local audio files
+You can put audio files you want to play locally in `audio` directory.

 ## How to build
 You need to have [Rust](https://www.rust-lang.org/tools/install) and [Cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html) installed